usgs/pubswh-ui/README.md

 ================

 To get this application running using the flask local dev server you need to create a local_settings.py file under PubsWarehouse_UI folder.
-The contents of the files should looks like so:
+The contents of the file should looks like so:

  ```python
  SECRET_KEY = 'the_secret_key'